zhartman86/MathfinderBot/README.md

  - —`Export` (Experimental) This will export any active character into JSON format.

  - —`Delete` Any character name listed in char-name will be deleted.
 It will prompt you to confirm this deletion.
-   -`char-name` The name of the character to delete.
+   - `char-name` The name of the character to delete.
 This will pop-up a window to confirm your selection.

 ### **CHAR-UPDATE**